kuzminrobin/fcl/CallLogging.md

   * Structure-up single-threaded and multithreaded
     * Make separate macros
     * Make separate examples and/or tests.
+* Automatic thread indent, global warehouse of thread indents.
+The thread-local infras get the thread indent and check back in upon thread-local destruction.
+Then that thread indent is reused later, given again to a new thread.
+The same with color in the HTML decorator adapter.
 * ---
 * Reader practice: Come up with the ideas of what's not covered in FCL (but is achievable).
 * Enabling or disabling logging upon infra creation (log `main()` or not, log thread func or not).